Bilalh/Tagger/Readme.md

 Issues
 ------
 * Bug in mp3 files sometimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
-This happens sometimes happens after replacing the arkwork twice (when using vbr files).
+This happens sometimes happens after replacing the artwork twice (when using vbr files).

 *Work around*
 To replace a mp3 cover art a second time use `refresh`(⌘R) then `Parent Folder`(⌘↑) then `Back`(⌘\[) menus items then replace the cover.